AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 Through those 3 years, I have learned a lot more than I could ever imagine.
 This project has been a journey of discovery, not only in the technical aspects of machine learning and mobile development but also in understanding the profound impact that technology can have on people's lives.

-During these period, I developped contacts, I learned new skills such as LSF, python and more specifically MediaPipe, and I gained a deeper appreciation for the challenges faced by the deaf community in France.
+During this period, I developed contacts, I learned new skills such as LSF, python, and more specifically MediaPipe, and I gained a deeper appreciation for the challenges faced by the deaf community in France.
 I am excited about the potential of this application to make a real difference in their daily lives.

 I am grateful for the support and guidance I received from my professors, mentors, and peers throughout this process.
 Their insights and encouragement have been invaluable in shaping this project.
 I look forward to continuing this work, expanding the application's capabilities, and ultimately contributing to a more inclusive society where communication barriers are minimized.
 The journey is just beginning, and I am eager to see where it leads.